 - And, most importantly, new clothes should be washed to remove the chemical finishes like Urea formaldehyde that manufacturers put on clothes to enhance color or texture.
-The finishes won't bother everyone, but if you have sensitive skin you can develop a rash especially in constant contact areas like armpits, collars, cuffs, and trouser waists and thighs.
+The finishes won't bother everyone, but if you have sensitive skin, you can develop a rash especially in constant contact areas like armpits, collars, cuffs, and trouser waists and thighs.

 Urea formaldehyde is often the chemical used to prevent mildew from forming on clothes that have to be shipped long distances in hot, humid containers from Asia and South America to the United States.
 It has a very sharp odor that will remain in the fabric until the garment is washed.
-One washing will probably not remove all of the formaldehyde completely but you will reduce the resin significantly and it will continue to be removed with each wash.
+One washing will probably not remove all of the formaldehyde but you will reduce the resin significantly, and it will continue to be removed with each wash.

 It is especially important that children's clothing, especially clothes for babies, be washed before they are worn.
-Babies are particularly sensitive to chemicals and skin rashes can occur.
-Select a detergent that is fragrance free and dye free because detergent dyes and scents can also cause skin reactions.
+Babies are particularly sensitive to chemicals, and skin rashes can occur.
+Select a detergent that is fragrance-free and dye free because detergent dyes and scents can also cause skin reactions.
 Plus, washing the new clothes for children will make them softer and more comfortable to wear.

 Washing new bed linens and bath towels is also important to remove applied chemicals since these come in direct contact with skin.
 Washing will also improve the absorbency of the fabric by removing surface fiber coatings.

 If you have a tag on the garment that reads "wash separately before wearing, "beware of dye transfer and color bleeding.
-Washing will help remove some of the excess dye, but check the rinse water after each washing.
+Washing will help remove some of the excess dye but check the rinse water after each washing.
 If color remains in the water, you will continue to wash separately or with similar colors.
-It make take several washings to get rid of the excess dye and prevent damage to other fabrics.
+It may take several washings to get rid of the excess dye and prevent damage to other fabrics.